Physical Exercise at the Workplace – from research to practice

 - Discussions on how to develop work, organizations, the work environment, and working culture to create a healthy work life that encourages physical exercise and reduced inactivity

-- Hands-on – group work with participant involvement
+- Hands-on – group work with participant involvement (online break-out rooms of 3-4 persons)

 PhD students, researchers, occupational health professionals.